Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

 and

-In the present case $\Psi$ describes two kinds of physical particles of mass $\mu$ for any value of $s\in S_+$ and two kinds of non-physical particles of mass $\mu$ for any value of $s\in S_-$ (again, the non-physical nature is understood to mean that the one-particle states have negative scalar product with themselves).
-In particular, $\psi$ and $\psi^\dagger$ create the physical particles and $\psi^-$ and $\psi^{-\dagger}$ the non-physical ones.
+In the present case $\Phi$ describes one kind of physical particles of mass $\mu$ for any value of $s\in S_+$ and one kind of non-physical particles of mass $\mu$ for any value of $s\in S_-$ (again, the non-physical nature is understood to mean that the one-particle states have negative scalar product with themselves).
+In particular, $\phi$ and $\phi^\dagger$ create the physical particles and $\phi^-$ and $\phi^{-\dagger}$ the non-physical ones.

 The Hamiltonian operator can be written as